bcgov/citz-imb-sso-css-api/README.md

 # `Introduction`

 This npm package offers the [CSS API Account] functionality through easy to use functions in your NodeJS application.
-The [CSS API Account] is part of the B.C. government's Single Sign-On SSO ([CSS]) service.
+The [CSS API Account] is part of the B.C. government's Single Sign-On ([CSS]) service.
 The endpoints outlined in the [CSS API Swagger Docs] will have a corresponding functions in this package.

 The [CSS API Account] let's you interact with [CSS] Application for your SSO Integration in a RESTful way for both user and role management.